ChathuZi/ChathuZi/README.md

 ### Hi there, I'm Sudeshinie Wadigawage! 👋

-👀 I'm currently immersed in full-stack web development, leveraging .Net and Java technologies.
+👀 I'm currently immersed in full-stack web development, leveraging Java technologies such as JSP and Spring Boot, along with frontend frameworks like React and Angular.

 🌱 I’m pursuing a Bachelor of Science (Hons) degree in Computer Science (Software Engineering) at the University of Wolverhampton.